jlleongarcia/jlleongarcia/content/blog/py-pendulum-chaotic.md

 ### The Pareto Principle: 80/20 and Chaos

-You might've heard of the [80/20 rule](https://fossengineer.com/pareto-principle-for-data-analytics/): 80% of effects come from 20% of causes.
-It's seen everywhere, from business to nature.
+You might've heard of the **80/20 rule**: 80% of effects come from 20% of causes.

+**It's seen everywhere**, from business to nature.

 But what's chaos got to do with it?

-The Pareto Principle is a manifestation of non-linear dynamics.
+The Pareto Principle is a manifestation of **non-linear dynamics**.

 Small inputs (the 20%) can lead to significant outputs (the 80%), much like the unpredictable swings of our double pendulum.

 ### Newton Got It...
 Kinda Right